No. 105 Helicopter Unit, IAF: History

 The Daring Eagles also made important contributions towards humanitarian operations, including the earthquake relief in Matli and Harsil in 1991, where the unit set a record by performing 21 sorties and rescuing 255 people in a single day.
 This remarkable achievement brought the unit close to potential Guinness World Record recognition.
 The Daring Eagles continued their legacy of service with significant operations in the 1990s.
 In 1992, the unit participated in a mercy mission to Kathmandu for the rescue of survivors of the Thai Airways crash.
 The 105 Helicopter Unit also took part in crucial flood relief operations across various regions, including Bihar and Uttar Pradesh.
 In 1993, during devastating floods in Bihar, the unit airlifted 80 tons of food and medicines and carried out relief operations that saved countless lives.
 In 1997, the unit was awarded the Best MI-8 Aircrew Trophy during Ex-Ranvijay at Jodhpur.

 The Daring Eagles continued to maintain operational excellence in the 2000s.
 They participated in the Republic Day fly pasts of 2001, 2002, and 2003, showcasing their elite status within the IAF.

 In 2004, the unit carried out a fly-past at Chakeri for the President's Color Presentation.
 It also contributed to the nation's disaster response efforts, participating in Tsunami relief operations in Ex-Car Nicobar.

-In 2010, the unit transitioned to MI-17 helicopters, a major leap in its technological and operational capability.
-The transition ensured that the Daring Eagles continued to serve with the most advanced helicopter platforms in the IAF.
+In 2010, the unit transitioned to MI-17 helicopters.

 From 2011 till 2022, the 105 Helicopter Unit was actively involved in counter-insurgency operations as part of anti-Naxal operations codenamed "Op Triveni."
 The unit operated in Naxal-infested areas of Jharkhand, Bihar, and Chhattisgarh for over a decade, conducting casualty evacuations, troop insertions and extractions, and providing logistical support to the Anti-Naxal Task Force.
 The unit's operational involvement in maintaining peace and order in these high-risk areas further demonstrated the unit's versatility and commitment to national security.

 In 2022, the 105 Helicopter Unit moved to the Western sector, where it began operating in the challenging desert terrain, contributing to operations and collaborating with the Indian Army.
 The unit's current operations continue to emphasize its role in national security, as well as disaster response.

-The 105 Helicopter Unit – The Daring Eagles – has consistently proven its mettle in a wide range of roles, from combat missions to humanitarian relief.
-The unit has been a vital part of the Indian Air Force's operational capabilities, and its contributions to national security and disaster relief operations remain unparalleled.
-Its long history of excellence, commitment, and courage continues to inspire the future generations of IAF personnel.
-As the Daring Eagles continue to serve in various operational capacities, the unit's legacy is firmly rooted in the rich history of the Indian Air Force, with each new chapter contributing to its distinguished and heroic journey.